-Committee reports on Government Bills and Private Members’ Bills debated by the committees, Joint Committee reports on parliamentary immunity, and other committee reports are dealt with in this section.
+Committee reports on Bills debated by the committees, Joint Committee reports on parliamentary immunity, and other committee reports are dealt with in this section.

-However, upon a proposal of the Board of Spokespersons or the political party groups, the Plenary may alter the days of debate of this section.
+Upon a proposal of the Board of Spokespersons the Plenary may alter the days of debate of this section.

 The order of the items in the sections of the agenda is decided according to the sequence of the business in the course of admittance by the Office of the Speaker.